pattonsgirl/CEG2350/Labs/Lab11/README.md

 ## Part 3 - Get Off My Port

 Use your AWS instance for this part.
 A common issue is that a port you want to listen on (run a service on) is already taken by another service / process.
-Let's use one (of many) ways to find out what service is running and how to kill it.
+Let's use one (of many) ways to find out what service is running and kill it.

+`python3` has a ton of neat libraries - one of them is `http.server`.
+What this does is starts a minimal web server that (by default) hosts content in the current directory.
+We are doing this to cheat a little - you would normally install `nginx` or `apache2` to host web content.
+   - Note: in case you don't know much about web servers, they look for and serve `index.html` files in a folder first.

 - **Useful Commands: `apt`, `python3`, `pip3`, `ip a`, `curl ipinfo.io`, `curl`, `lsof`, `|`, `grep`, `kill`**

 1. On your AWS instance, install `python3` and `pip3`, and copy the [index.html](index.html) file to your Lab 11 folder.
-2. Run `python3 -m http.server 9000` to start a minimal web server listening on port `9000`.
+2. From your Lab 11 folder, run `python3 -m http.server 9000` to start a minimal web server listening on port `9000`.
 Leave this running in it's own terminal.
 3. Provide commands to confirm the following:
    - Content is served using `localhost`:
    - Content is served using the system's private IP: